stoeffn/stoeffn/README.md

 # Stoeffn
 Welcome!
 This is the source code for my [personal website](https://stoeffn.de), which is a work-in-progress blog and projects hub.
-Feel free to axplore and use parts for your own work :)
+Feel free to explore and use parts for your own work :)

 ## Stack
 As personal websites are almost never dynamic in a way that requires server-side code, I've decided to [Go Hugo](https://gohugo.io).
 Hugo is popular static site generator that strives for simplicity and performance.
 It offers powerful templating as well as easy content management with a simple format loved by many developers: Markdown.